UnityHPC/unity-web-portal/README.md

 ### 1.0 -> 1.1
 * SQL:
   * Add the `home` content management row
-* `config/branding/config.ini.default` has some new fields that will need to be overriden by the site config if needed:
+* `config/branding/config.ini.default` has some new fields that may need to be overriden:
    * `mail.pi_approve*`
    * `page.home`
    * The entire `loginshell` section